The HyperTexts

 Merlyn, on His Birth

 Legend has it that Zephyr was an ancestor of Merlin.
-In this
+I suggest here that Merlin

-poem, I suggest that Merlin may have been an albino, which might have led to
+was an albino, which could have led to

-seemingly outlandish claims that he had no father, due to radical physical
+claims that he had no father, due to radical physical differences between father

 means “bear.”
-Morydd is a another possible ancestor of Merlin’s.
+Morydd is another possible ancestor of Merlin’s.
 The "dd" in

 I was born in Gwynedd,